SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 #### Description

-Go to definition appears when pressing `Ctr` or `Command` + `hover` on XML attribute's value.
+The tool provides navigation to project files referenced in xml fragments or views with Go To Definition.
+The standard keyboard shortcuts for Go To Definition are `Ctr` / `Command` + `Click` or `F12`.

 #### Availability

+The feature is available for:

-- For following XML attribute values only:
+- references to controller files in the following XML attributes:

-  - controllerName
+  - `controllerName`
-  - core:require
+  - `core:require`
-  - template:require
+  - `template:require`

 ### Semantic Highlighting